Chapter 5: Skills System

 I've found that limiting tool call count is particularly useful.
 Without this limit, the Agent keeps searching and searching until it fills up the context.

-Generic Skills suit broad scenarios, but some domains need specialized "experts."
+Generic Presets suit broad scenarios, but some domains need specialized "experts."

 For example, Google Analytics 4 analyst: